IOPConnect

 Register with us to be kept informed on the latest in physics teacher training, training providers and recruitment events.

 To be a physics teacher in a UK-maintained school you need to have qualified teacher status (QTS).
-There are various ways to get QTS, either through university-led or school-led training and, if you need to improve your physics knowledge before starting initial teacher training, you can take a subject knowledge enhancement course.
+You can obtain QTS through university-led training and, if you need to improve your physics knowledge before starting initial teacher training, you can take a subject knowledge enhancement course.

-Applications for both school- and university-led training are made through the Department for Education’s ‘Apply’ service.
-There are two application windows – Apply and Apply again:
+Applications for teacher training are made through the Department for Education’s ‘Apply’ service.

 This information applies to you if you're based in England.
 Please see the relevant information if you're based in Scotland, Wales, Northern Ireland or the Republic of Ireland.